vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Remove User Consent

+The
+[`DELETE:[consentRemovalPrefix]/v2/consents/{userId}`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/removeUserConsentUsingDELETE)
-The [`DELETE:[consentRemovalPrefix]/v2/consents/{userId}`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/removeUserConsentUsingDELETE) API call allows Vipps to send an end user's consent removal request to the merchant.
+API endpoint _on the merchant's side_ allows Vipps to send an end user's consent removal request to the merchant.
 This endpoint is required for express checkout.

 When receiving this request,